BeAPI/beapi-maintenance-mode/readme.txt

 == Description ==

 This simple and lightweight WordPress maintenance plugin puts the site into maintenance mode.
-The *major advantage* compared to existing plugins, is that there is no options, it is *ready to use*!
+The <b>major advantage</b>, compared to existing plugins, is that there are no options, it is <b>ready to use</b>!

-While in maintenance mode, it was think to :
+It was think, while in maintenance mode, to :
 - Not impact your SEO by sending a '503 Service Unavailable' status to all unauthenticated clients.
 This means that it will inhibits search engines from both losing your site's existing content and indexing your maintenance page as well, so your site will not lose its rankings while it is out of service.
 Content will even be hidden from consumers of the site's RSS or Atom feeds.
 - Make continually work the login/loggout process.
 - It handle the *activate process in multisite*, which a lot of existing plugins don't.